sample schedule for in person school:

 Some days we will vary the schedule to include cooking projects, gardening projects, and dramatic play related to stories that we are exploring.

 The above schedule is for Mondays through Thursdays.
 On Fridays we exchange forest exploration for a more in-depth group project at the school, either involving cooking or art.
 We still play outside in the play yard and garden on these days and will often stay outside much of the day if the weather and project permit.
+UNTIL FURTHER NOTICE COOKING DAY IS POSTPONED DUE TO THE COVID-19 PANDEMIC.
+Will continue with our forest schedule on Fridays until it is safe to resume indoor cooking activities.

 Arielle Slaughter is an early childhood educator from Wisconsin.
 She has worked in a variety of learning environments over the past 10 years with a primary focus on the age groups 2-5.
 She recently obtained her Bachelors degree in early childhood education from The University of Wisconsin River Falls.
 Arielle and her family moved to Portland this summer in order to pursue her dream of providing children with the opportunity to connect with the natural world around them as a way of learning.